VP8112/SCT_DS_3/README.md

 ---

-## 📈 Model Evaluation
+## Model Evaluation

-The trained model is evaluated using:
+The trained model was evaluated using:

 - Accuracy Score
 - Confusion Matrix